-The number of persons which physical disabilities is likely to increase over the next twenty five years.
-(Dansky, 1990) In industrialized countries, the number of physical disabled persons will rise substantially as a factor of old age and increased life expectancy On the other hand, in developing countries, improved health care will reduce the incidence of disability caused by communicable disease.
+The number of persons which disabilities are likely to increases ever the next twenty five years (Dansky, 1990).
+In industrialized countries, the number of physical disabled persons will rise substantially as a factor of old age and increased life expectancy On the other hand, in developing countries, improved health care will reduce the incidence of disability caused by communicable disease.
 This fact brings out the pint that disability is a global problem which affect both developed and developing countries with rates twice as high in developing countries.